ARCHIVES

 Contents of the exhibition

-As a commemorative project for the first anniversary of the Parco Museum, we will hold a photo exhibition by Mika Ninagawa, a young female photographer who attracts what you see from its unique color.
-This time, the theme she chose was "goldfish."
+As a project to commemorate the 1st anniversary of the Parco Museum, we will hold a photo exhibition by Mika Ninagawa, a young female photographer who attracts what you see from its unique color.
+This time, the theme she chose was "Goldfish".
 "Goldfish" is colorful, artificial, cute but somewhat poisonous.
-"Goldfish" that makes you feel nostalgic and fun but is somewhat poisonous.
-For this exhibition, we will release the appearance of such "goldfish" that she has been collecting not only in Japan but also in Hong Kong and China.
-This time, the first video work at the exhibition was also released.
-And the latest photo book "Liquid" published by Eddie Sion Treville.
-"Dreams" will be sold in advance at the venue.
+"Goldfish" that makes you feel nostalgic and fun, but is somewhere poisonous.
+For this exhibition, we will show the appearance of such "goldfish" that she has been collecting not only in Japan but also in Hong Kong, China, etc. This time, the first video work will be released at the exhibition.
+And the latest photo book "Liquid" published by Eddie Zion Treville Dreams will be sold in advance at the venue.

-A signing session for the talk show and the published photo book will be held.
+A talk show and a photo book to be published will be held.

 Venue PARCO MUSEUM Parco Museum Shibuya Parco Part 3/7F